From the Office of Fraternity and Sorority Affairs

 Phi Kappa Tau

-This chapter also worked with refugees in Utica, teaching them various skills and simply spending time with them.
-This was an event called Students for Students Direct Service.
-Members also volunteer for local agencies such as Madison Lane Apartments, Madison County Camp for Girls, Camp Fiver, Break Cancer Awareness, Hamilton Theater Children's Series, Children's Bookstore Program, and Broad Street Clean-Up.
+Chapters also volunteered for local philanthropies, such as Madison Lane Apartments, Madison County Camp for Girls, Camp Fiver, Break Cancer Awareness, Hamilton Theatre Children's Series, Children's Bookstore Program, and Broad Street Clean-Up.

 Partnering to Improve Accountability

 Another large issue that rose to the surface this year within the Greek community was the desire to address sexual assault on campus.
-Students and administrators worked together to raise awareness of the issue; establish fraternity and sorority support in ending sexual assault on campus; and initiating training for students on bystander intervention.
-The cornerstone event at Greek Week this year, with more than 200 participants, was the “Walk a Mile in Her Shoes” event that raised awareness of sexual-assault issues and raiseed money to stop rape, sexual assault and gender violence.
-Additionally, during Greek Week, all houses raised a banner on their property saying “Sexual Assault Stops Here.”
-All fraternities and sororities required their members to attend an amazing training event on understanding consent arranged by our associate provost for equity and diversity, Marilyn Rugg; and presented by Scott Lewis, a representative of the National Center for Higher Education Risk Management.
-Finally, many of our sorority members have been instrumental in getting the Prevent, Act, Challenge, Teach (PACT) bystander training program off the ground.
+Students and administrators worked together to raise awareness of the issue by establishing fraternity and sorority support in ending sexual assault on campus, and initiating training for students on bystander intervention.
+The Interfraternity Council hosted a discussion at the end of the fall semester with sorority members to look at how chapter can collaborate on a joint initiative to ensure social spaces are safe and inclusive.
+These discussions continued into the spring semester as chapters collaborated on addressing both the sexual and social climates on campus to emphasize their support on these pressing issues.
+The cornerstone event at Greek Week this year, with more than 200 participants, was the “Walk a Mile in Her Shoes” event that raised awareness of sexual-assault issues and raised money to stop rape, sexual assault and gender violence.

 Annual Greek Life Awards

 The Greek life awards have been an annual tradition at Colgate for years.
-The event is student-produced and student-run.
-It serves to highlight the major successes of the fraternity and sorority community at Colgate.
+The event is student-produced and student-run, and serves to highlight the major successes of the fraternity and sorority community at Colgate!

-The major group highlights for the past year include combined philanthropic donations of close to $150,000, an "all-Greek" GPA that exceeds the "all-university" GPA, and the return of Greek Week to campus.
+The major group highlights for the past year include combined philanthropic donations of close to $60,000, and the second annual Greek Week which was a huge success.
 Each organization recognized their "Scholars of the Year" (most of whom had a 4.0 GPA) and their "New Members of the Year," highlighting the future leaders of their chapters.

 There were also several major organization and individual designations awarded by the the Interfraternity Council and the Panhellenic Council, which are listed below.

-- Greek Woman of the Year - Lindsey Skerker (GPB)
+- Greek Woman of the Year - Lila Sullivan(Gamma Phi Beta)

-- Greek Man of the Year - James Speight (TC)
+- Greek Man of the Year - Nicholas Cooney(Phi Kappa Tau)

-- Outstanding Chapter of the Year - Kappa Kappa Gamma
+- Outstanding Chapter of the Year - Phi Kappa Tau

-- Outstanding Adviser of the Year - Gretchen Oostenink (GPB)
+- Advisor of the Year - Gretchen Oostenink (Gamma Phi Beta)